thesmith1/dl4cv_team50/README.md

 * Animalia: 80.83% (model 1)
 * Mammalia: 57.7% (model 1)
 * Reptilia: 41.3% (model 2)
 The training with two fc layers for the branches gave unsatisfactory results (in average 6%); next step: more data augmentation

+### 30/01/2018 Paolo
+The single network model using ResNet50 reaches a top-5 validation accuracy of 46%, after ten epochs.
+However, the validation accuracy flattens out starting from second epoch on.
+Final results with InceptionNetV3 coming next.
+In the future a second FC layer and training of convolutional layers may be required.